e-schultz/rangle-logseq-pvt-1/pages/Good Morning Evan.md

-- generate outline for blog post comparing the javascript frameworks Next and Remix
+- generate bullet-point outline for blog post comparing the javascript frameworks Next and Remix
-	- Next is a javascript framework created by the team at ZEIT.
-It's designed to make it simple and easy to build server-rendered React applications.

-	  Remix is a javascript framework created by the team at Facebook.
-It's designed to make it easy to build large-scale web applications.
--
+	- -both Next and Remix are front-end Javascript frameworks -both help developers create user interfaces and websites
+	  - differ in how they approach stylesheets
+	  -Next uses JavaScript and JSX to generate CSS stylesheets while Remix generates CSS stylesheets from pre-processor files
+	  - Next is opinionated about how stylesheets should be organized and offers a limited number of ways to style elements
+	  - Remix is more flexible and offers a variety of ways to style elements
+	  - both frameworks offer a hot reloading feature -Next requires all styling to be done in a single file while Remix allows for styles to be split up into multiple files -Next is faster and easier to learn but may be less flexible
+	  - Remix is more flexible but may take longer to learn -